MicrosoftLearning/AZ-2008_DevOps_Foundations_Core_Principles_Practices/Instructions/Labs/04-enhance-workload-traffic-manager-test-azure-chaos-studio.md

    > **Note:** For the experiment to succeed, you need to also grant the newly created managed service account permissions sufficient to stop the Azure App Service web app.
 We will leverage for this purpose the built-in Azure Contributor role, but you could create a custom role if you want to follow the principle of least privilege.

 1. In the Azure portal, in the search text box at the top of the page, enter **App Services** and select **App Services** in the list of results.
-1. On the **App Services** page, select the Azure App Service web app in the East US region you deployed in the second exercise of the previous lab.
+1. On the **App Services** page, select the Azure App Service web app in the East US region you deployed in the previous lab.
 1. On the web app page, in the vertical menu on the left side, select **Access control (IAM)**.
 1. On the web app's **Access control (IAM)** page, select **+ Add** and, in the drop-down list, select **Add role assignment**.
 1. On the **Role** tab of the **Add role assignment** page, select **Privileged administrator roles**, in the list of roles, select **Contributor**, and then select **Next**.